wshager/frink/README.md

 ### Constructors

 #### e(qname, children) ⇒ <code>VNode</code>
-Creates an element.
+Creates an element node, which can contain multiple nodes of any type.

-May be contained in an element constructor's *children*.
+May be contained in an element, list or map constructor's *children*.

 Note that this constructor is *lazy*: the temporary VNode holds a reference to a function.
 The element will be actualized when its parent VNode calls this function.